UoB-COMSM0110/2024-group-20/README.md

 ### Collision Resolution

-Once the collision occurs and the force direction is determined the following equation is used in order to resolve the collision:
+Once the collision occurs and the force direction is determined an equation number 9 from the <a href="https://chrishecker.com/images/e/e7/Gdmphys3.pdf">articel by Chris Hecker</a> is used to resolve the collision.

-EQUATION

-Where ... is ..., ...

 Above equation was also used to calculate friction that occurs during the collision.
 Thanks to that body slows down as it’s velocity decreases until it reaches zero.